Nine extraordinary places you did not know existed in Lisbon

 The interior reveals elegant and luxurious spaces, such as the Gallery (corridor that connects the three towers of the palace), the music room, the dining room or the library.

 Around the palace, Monserrate Park is home to a remarkable botanical collection of species from all over the world, which blend with the native vegetation over 50 hectares.

-The style of the Monserrate Palace, in Sintra, is difficult to define but the expressions “eclectic” and “Orientalist taste” seem to apply well.
-There is something from India there, something from the Middle East and a lot of beautiful things.
+The style of the Monserrate Palace, in Sintra, is difficult to define, but the expressions “eclectic” and “Orientalist taste” seem to apply well.
+There is something from India there, something from the Middle East and many beautiful things.
 The garden is a journey through the four corners of the world: it has a hot zone with plants from Central America (Mexico Garden), a Valley of Fetuses, a rose garden and a Garden of Japan.

 2. Tropical Botanical Garden

 The Tropical Botanical Garden was founded over a century ago, in 1912.

 It is located next to the Jerónimos Monastery and, during all these years, it has already been called Jardim Colonial, Jardim do Ultramar and Jardim Agrícola Tropical.